A lot of people comment or send me messages with some of the following questions:

 Rather watch an 8 minute video with the same information?

-So, how do you get out of this silent suffering cycle or toxic burden overload?
+How do you get out of this cycle?
 I spent many years throwing every supplement I could possibly get my hands on at many of the symptoms I was experiencing, hoping to get well.

 I call this a hodgepodge approach now.